google/highway/g3doc/quick_reference.md

 SIMD vectors consist of one or more 'lanes' of the same built-in type `T = uint##_t, int##_t, float or double` for `## = 8, 16, 32, 64`.
 Highway provides
 vectors with `N <= kMaxVectorSize / sizeof(T)` lanes, where `N` is a power of two.
+For targets whose vector sizes are unknown at compile time, `kMaxVectorSize` may be a (very loose) upper bound.

 Platforms such as x86 support multiple vector types, and other platforms require that vectors are built-in types.
+On RVV, vectors are sizeless and thus cannot be wrapped inside a class.
 Thus the Highway API consists of overloaded functions selected via a zero-sized tag parameter `d` of type `D = Simd<T, N>`.
 These are typically constructed using aliases:

 *   `const HWY_FULL(T) d;` chooses the maximum N for the current target;
 *   `const HWY_CAPPED(T, N) d;` for up to `N` lanes.